-After several years of little planting during the war, then the upland addition to the Garden led to lots of planting in 1945.
+After several years of little planting during the war years, the upland addition to the Garden led to lots of planting in 1945.
 In her Annual Report Martha noted setting out more than 4,000 plants in the new Upland Garden area, many collected in the wild by interested persons and most were already present in the older parts of the Garden.
 Sometimes native soil was brought in to accommodate certain plants.
 Over 2,000 feet of newly made trails had been graveled and many plantings were along the trails for visitor viewing.
 She also laid out some new trails in the older part of the Garden and graveled old and new.
 Jewelweed, so dominant last year, had been removed so there would be little new seed production.
 (1)

 On March 22, the Snow Trillium was in bloom which is the earliest known date, besting the records kept by her later successors Ken Avery and Cary George.
 Spring was just the opposite of 1944 when everything was late.
 Martha was already setting out plants before the Garden opened.
 Ten Hepatica and 65 Snow Trillium on March 28th.

 On opening day, April 1st, the Hepaticas were also in bloom.
 In the new Upland Garden Martha sowed a quarter of the wildflower seed and other seeds she had saved from the prior year.
 She brought in 24 Pasque Flowers from Anoka.
 Considering the early spring, the first Hummingbird knew better and did not show up until May 25.
 (2) After the early start the temperatures dropped well below normal in April, May and June, with a killing frost on June 5.

 By the end of May she had planted 921 plants.
 (2).